-At December 31, 2017 and 2016, the Company had available state net operating loss carryforwards of \$1.7 billion and \$1.6 billion, respectively, which will begin to expire in 2019.
-At both December 31, 2017 and 2016, the Company had foreign net operating loss carryforwards of \$90 million of which \$3 million will begin to expire in 2021.
+At December 31, 2018 and 2017, the Company had available state net operating loss carryforwards of \$2.9 billion and \$1.7 billion, respectively, which will begin to expire in 2019.
+At December 31, 2018 and 2017, the Company had foreign net operating loss carryforwards of \$76 million and \$90 million, respectively, of which \$3 million will begin to expire in 2021.

-At both December 31, 2017 and 2016, the Company had \$22 million of valuation allowances for deferred income tax assets, respectively, recorded on the consolidated statements of financial condition.
+At December 31, 2018 and 2017, the Company had \$68 million and \$22 million of valuation allowances for deferred income tax assets, respectively, recorded on the consolidated statements of financial condition.

 Goodwill recorded in connection with the Quellos Transaction has been reduced during the period by the amount of tax benefit realized from tax-deductible goodwill.
-See Note 9, Goodwill. for further discussion.
+See Note 10, Goodwill. for further discussion.

 Current income taxes are recorded net on the consolidated statements of financial condition when related to the same tax jurisdiction.
-At December 31, 2017, the Company had current income taxes receivable and payable of \$142 million and \$256 million, respectively, recorded in other assets and accounts payable and accrued liabilities, respectively and payable of \$247 million, respectively, recorded in other assets and accounts payable and accrued liabilities, respectively.
+At December 31, 2018, the Company had current income taxes receivable and payable of \$282 million and \$341 million, respectively, recorded in other assets and accounts payable and accrued liabilities, respectively.
+At December 31, 2017, the Company had current income taxes receivable and payable of \$142 million and \$256 million, respectively, recorded in other assets and accounts payable and accrued liabilities, respectively.

-As a result of the 2017 Tax Act and the one-time mandatory deemed repatriation tax, previously undistributed foreign earnings for which no U.S. deferred tax liability had been recognized have now been subject to U.S. income tax.
+As a result of the 2017 Tax Act and the one-time mandatory deemed repatriation tax, previously undistributed foreign earnings for which no US deferred tax liability had been recognized have now been subject to US income tax.
 No additional income or withholding taxes were provided for with respect to the financial statement basis in excess of tax basis of its foreign subsidiaries as these amounts remain indefinitely reinvested in foreign operations.
-The Company will continue to evaluate its indefinite reinvestment assertion based on additional guidance from the U.S. Department of the Treasury and as further information and interpretations become available.
+The Company will continue to evaluate its indefinite reinvestment assertion based on additional guidance from the US Department of the Treasury and as further information and interpretations become available.